Dr Elisa Lewis

 School/Division:Applied Sciences / Psychology

-Dr Lewis is a Lecturer in Psychology.
+Dr Lewis is a Senior Lecturer in Psychology.
 Elisa’s first degree was in English and Welsh Literature, undertaken at Cardiff University.
 Following a career in arts and government communications, she converted to Psychology at Oxford Brookes University.
 She then went on to complete her PhD at the Royal Veterinary College and Birkbeck, University of London.

 Elisa’s research interests focus on the mental health and wellbeing of professional student groups, including veterinary, medical and law students.
 She also has a particular interest in suicide research, and wellbeing during adolescence and emerging adulthood.
 Elisa conducts both qualitative and quantitative research, with an expertise in mixed methods.